 Although certification standards can vary from nation to nation, the core goal of each certification is to ensure ethical and sustainable practices that recognize standards for organic crops.

-Further reducing the impact on the planet, 100% organic cotton is completely biodegradable and compostable.
+Further reducing the impact on the planet, 100% organic textiles are completely biodegradable and compostable.
 So you can add your old t-shirts and any other organic cotton garment to the compost pile, as long as they are 100% organic.

 Textile Exchange analyzed the lifecycle of organic cotton.
 The findings revealed that the farming method is significantly more sustainable than conventional cotton farming.
 Textile Exchange also revealed that it is less likely to contribute to acidification and global warming.